racerandom/JaMIE/README.md

 ## Pre-processing: Batch Converter from XML (or raw text) to CONLL for Train/Test

+The Train/Test phrases require all train, dev, test file converted to CONLL-style before Train/Test.
-Convert XML or raw text files to CONLL files before Train/Test.
-You can also convert raw text to CONLL-style for Test, but please make sure the file extension is .xml.
+You also need to convert raw text to CONLL-style for prediction, but please make sure the file extension is .xml.

 > python data_converter.py \ \
 >    --mode xml2conll \ \